cobianzo/asim-solar-project/README.md

 Since we need to setup the plugin with the Google Places API, and Map Id, these need to be provided in an .env file, to be used in http://localhost:8777/wp-admin/options-general.php?page=testing-page

+We created two simple Playwright tests, for step 1 and step 2.
+It's difficult to simulate the interaction with Google Maps, so we left it like this.

 # Testing unit test of js (jest)